igaldb/igaldb.github.io/index.md

 ## About me
 ` I am a Java Developer with a passion for design as much as development.
 I see the beauty in everything simple `

-## Whats new?
-` I am currently working at a financial institution on web services projects. `

 ## In development